 Continuing our series of photos pulled from our camp archives, here is another from the 1930s showing the inside of the Curosty activity cabin.
 This cabin briefly served as Rockbrook’s office, but soon became, as you can see, where the girls at camp learned to weave.
 Working with wide floor looms and smaller tabletop looms, campers made —as they continue to make today— wonderful, colorful fabrics.
-The photo shows many great examples of this work.
+The photo shows many great examples of these early weavings.
 Take a look at this post to see a few modern photos as well.

 Here we have another great find, on this Thursday, from our archives of early camp scenes.
 Again we think this photo dates from the 1930s.
 It shows several girls enjoying their free time on the porch of the Lakeview Lodge, one of the three stone meeting lodges dating from the earliest days of Rockbrook Camp.
 This lodge, like the others at camp, was built in the early 1920s using rock quarried from the mountain just above Rockbrook.
 It’s extraordinarily well preserved today and is still a hub of activity throughout every camp day.
 It would be so easy to find this exact scene any summer at camp!